xand974/Tictactoe/readme.md

-# here's some games I created with pure javascript
+# here's some games I created using vanilla javascript

 ## More to come